berndpanassiti/HostSwitch/README.md

 plotHostSwitch(simulated_quantities, sim_n = 1)
 ```

 You can compare two "simHostSwitch" objects using the function `testHostSwitch`.
 The comparison is between three estimated quantities: "j" total number of dispersing events; "s" total number of successful host switch events; "d" distance between the pRes_sim andpRes_new_sim for the generations where a successful host switch occurs, or phenotype distance.
-The The available tests are:”t” for t-test (parametric), and ”w” for Wilcoxon-test (non-parametric).For this compparison the number of simulation need to be greater than 1.
+The The available tests are:”t” for t-test (parametric), and ”w” for Wilcoxon-test (non-parametric).
+For this comparison the number of simulation need to be greater than 1.
 ```{r}
 m1 <- simHostSwitch(seed=123,n_sim=100,b=10)
 m2 <- simHostSwitch(seed=123,n_sim=100,b=15)